bparanj/crystal/programming/rails/complete-example.md

 1. **Understand the Bug Completely**:
    - **Reproduce the Bug**: Ensure you can consistently reproduce the bug.
 Understanding the exact conditions under which the bug occurs is crucial.
-   - **Gather Information**: Collect as much information as possible about the bug, including error messages, stack traces, environment conditions, and user reports.
+   - **Gather Information**: Collect as much information as possible about the bug,  error messages, stack traces, environment conditions, and user reports.

 2. **Review Related Documentation and Code**:
    - Understand the part of the Rails framework where the bug occurs.
 Read the relevant documentation and code comments to get a clear picture of the intended behavior.